alice-i-cecile/blender-notes/src/hotkeys_and_tools.md

     - Go to an orthographic view (Numpad 1)
     - Translate (G) along Z axis (Z) until it's close to the ground plane
     - Toggle snapping (Shift + S / Shift + Tab) and snap to grid
+    - Messing with the Transform Orientation is good to achieve careful manipulation
 - Rotate: R
+  - Can change transform pivot point
 - Scale: S
+  - Set scale to zero to align things!
 - Lock axes: X / Y / Z during a transform operation
   - Only transformations along that axis will be allowed
   - Red is X, Blue is Y, Green is Z